aalderdyce1986/CSharp/README.md

-# CSharp
+# Unity-GameDevelopment
-Projects done in CSharp, mainly console applications.
+Projects from Unity and various other
-This has my different CSharp projects here.
+Game Development.